Fiat Doblo new van review

 Market and model

-Prices start from just over £21,000 for the combustion variants and from around £26,000 for the E-Doblo (the latter figure following subtraction of the government's £2,500 Plug-in Van Grant).
-There's a choice of standard or plusher 'Primo' levels of trim.
-The base price just quoted is for the short wheelbase L1 version.
+As we tested this Doblo in Spring 2025, ex-VAT prices were starting from just over £22,000 for the Multijet3 diesel variants.
+An auto gearbox is offered with the combustion version, but it costs a hefty £2,400 more.
+At the time of this Review, Fiat wanted from around £26,500 for the E-Doblo model (that figure including subtraction of the government's £2,500 Plug-in Van Grant).
+There's a choice of standard, 'Plus' or plusher 'Primo' levels of trim.
+The base price is for the short wheelbase L1 version.
 It's probably worth stretching to the long wheelbase L2 variant, which only costs £950 more.
-With base trim and the L2 body shape, there's also a Crew Van variant with a second fold-out seating row, available from around £24,000 in combustion form - or from around £29,000 in EV form - ex VAT after grant deduction.
-With all E-Doblos, a 7.4kW on-board charger is standard with an optional 11kW one as an alternative.
+With base trim and the L2 body shape, there's also a Crew Van variant with a second fold-out seating row.
+That Crew Van is available from around £25,000 in combustion form.
+The E-Doblo Crew Van is available from around £29,000 in EV form after grant deduction.
+With all E-Doblos, a 7.4kW on-board charger is standard, with an optional 11kW one as an alternative.

 + More